Case Study · AutoScout24 · Search & Discovery

 Reset the baseline instead of polishing a weak direction

-Earlier app validation weakened confidence in the existing direction, so polishing it further would have been the wrong bet.
-We reset the baseline instead: simplify the filter model, reduce structural complexity, and create something the team could validate and extend more reliably.
+Earlier app validation weakened confidence in the existing direction.
+We reset the filter model, reduced structural complexity, and created a baseline the team could validate and extend.

 02